abocn/TelegramBot-SpamWatch/README.md

 # lynx-spamwatch
-Lynx integration with the SpamWatch API (WIP)
+Kowalski integration with the SpamWatch API (WIP)